dcodesdev/rustfinity.com/challenges/enums/description.md

 - For `Yellow`, return `"Caution"`.
 - For `Green`, return `"Go"`.

-### Requirements

-- Define the `TrafficLight` enum with three unit variants.
-- Write the function `light_action` to return the correct action for each light.
-- Use a `match` expression to handle the variants.

 ## Hints

 <details>
     <summary>Click here to reveal hints</summary>

 - Use the `match` statement to handle each enum variant.
-- Each match arm should return a string corresponding to the light’s action.
-- Unit variants do not hold any data, so you only need to match on the variant name.

 </details>